jbarroso/clean-code/README.md

 When we return null we are creating work for ourselves.

-You can return an empty list an clean up the code:
+You can return an empty list and clean up the code:

 ```java
 List<Employee> employees = getEmployees();